 The symptoms of Lewy body dementia are very similar to those of Alzheimer disease.
 They include memory loss, disorientation, and problems remembering, thinking, understanding, communicating, and controlling behavior.
 But Lewy body dementia can be distinguished by the following:

 In Lewy body dementia, hallucinations are usually visual ones, which are often complex and detailed.
 They may include recognizable animals or people.
 The hallucinations are often threatening.
 Over half of people with Lewy body dementia have complex, bizarre delusions.
-Instead of relieving these symptoms, antipsychotic drugs often make them and other symptoms worse or have other severe, sometimes life-threatening side effects (see see Antipsychotic Drugs).
+Instead of relieving these symptoms, antipsychotic drugs often make them and other symptoms worse or have other severe, sometimes life-threatening side effects (see see Table: Antipsychotic Drugs).

 Like people who have Parkinson disease, people with Lewy body dementia have stiff muscles, move slowly and sluggishly, shuffle when they walk, and stoop over.
 Balance is easily lost, making falls more likely.
 Tremor also develops, but it usually develops later and causes fewer problems than it does in Parkinson disease.
 Problems with thinking and problems with muscles and movement usually begin within 1 year of each other.